majr/GAEmes/README.md

 Admin page:
 This page is accessible only to administrators of the app by appending 'admin' to the base URL (e.g. mycoolapp.appspot.com/admin).
 This is where you can easily add items to your collection.

-Note: In this initial version only adding items is supported through the admin page.
-To modify/remove an item you'll need to do it via the [datastore interface](https://console.developers.google.com/datastore).

 ## Example

 You can view my personal collection at [games.mattjriley.com](http://games.mattjriley.com/).